Brockenhurst to Lymington walk

 9. Cross over and take the footpath opposite, between high garden hedges and then down through a wood to another lane.
 Again take the footpath opposite, gently downhill through trees.
 At the bottom cross a stream on a wooden footbridge and continue up the left-hand side of two fields.

 10. In the top corner go over a stile onto an enclosed path along the edge of a wood and follow this for 300m (veering left along the way to avoid a private garden ahead).
-At the end you pass the Rosie Lea House's back garden and come out onto the A337.
-Turn left onto the road to go past the front of this restaurant, the early lunch stop.
+At the end you pass the garden of Rosie Lea House and come out onto the A337.
+Turn left onto the road to go past the front of the restaurant, an early refreshment stop.

 • Take the footpath opposite the restaurant which leads to a corner of heathland.
 Keep ahead to cross over the branch line and make a long curve round to the left to Shirley Holms.
 Head for a footpath in the south-east corner of this piece of heathland and follow this past Mount Pleasant Farm.
-Cross Mount Pleasant Lane and continue on a footpath past Setters Farm to Sway Road.
+Cross Mount Pleasant Lane and continue on a footpath past Setters Farm.
+Cross Sway Road onto the continuation of the footpath.
+Shortly after passing Yaldhurst Copse turn right towards a footbridge across Yaldhurst Stream.

 1. To continue the walk cross the A337 carefully and take the footpath opposite the restaurant's car park, going over a stile to the right of a house.
 The path goes between hedges for 350m, then another stile takes you onto the corner of open heathland.